For Retail Nurseries & Home Gardens

 — HOME GARDEN/RETAIL CATALOG —

-The Taste Test Winner designation, based on overall scores, is earned by the Top 20 Varieties (all-time highest scores), varieties with the all-time highest score for their fruit type, and by varieties testing 6.5 or higher in two or more years.
-These varieties, constituting approximately 19% of home garden varieties, are the best of the best, as all home garden varieties have been selected for flavor and overall eating quality.
-Note that many varieties have not yet been tested.
+The Taste Test Winner designation, based on Overall Scores at Dave Wilson Nursery Fruit Tastings, is earned by the Top 20 Varieties (all-time highest scores), varieties with the all-time highest score for their fruit type, and by varieties testing 6.5 or higher in two or more years.
+These varieties, constituting approximately 19% of home garden varieties, are the best of the best, all home garden varieties having been selected for flavor and overall eating quality.
+Note that many varieties have not yet been formally taste-tested.

 Pollination Code: SF=Self-fruitful; PSF=Partly Self-fruitful; PR=Pollenizer Required